 People frequently react negatively to health messages since they will, on the whole, direct what they can and cannot do.
-In any case, new research unveils that interactive media can decrease negative emotions or reactance to online health messaging.
+New research unveils that interactive media can decrease negative emotions or reactance to online health messaging.

 Penn State and Stony Brook University researchers discovered in a study that website indicators that provide prompt around content material or bandwagon cues, as well as tools that allow users to address content, reduced reactance to health/wellness messages and sped up the potential outcomes of embracing the health suggestion introduced within the message.

 Interactive media technologies, according to experts, may offer pristine approaches for health communicators to generate content that encourages people while sidestepping reactance.